mrlacey/Rapid-XAML-Toolkit/docs/features.md

 # Features

 Make working with XAML files faster and easier with these great features.
-Whether you're starting with just the ViewModel and an empty view, or already have XAML written, there are features here to help all developers.
+Whether you're starting with a ViewModel and an empty view, or already have XAML written, there are features here to help all developers.

 ## XAML Generation